 The Art of Education University and its degree program are accredited by the Distance Education Accrediting Commission (DEAC).
-Students whose concerns are related to noncompliance with DEAC standards and policies may address their concerns directly with the DEAC by completing this form.
+Students whose concerns are related to noncompliance with DEAC standards and policies may address their concerns directly with the DEAC by completing the DEAC Complaint Form.
 The DEAC is recognized by the Council for Higher Education Accreditation (CHEA) and is listed by the U.S. Department of Education as a recognized accrediting agency.
-A student or any member of the public may leave a complaint about this institution with the DEAC by calling 202.234.5100 or submitting written correspondence to:
+A student or any member of the public may leave a complaint about this institution with the DEAC by calling 202.234.5100 or submitting written correspondence to the following address: